luzyrawr/programming-fundamentals/UnitTesting.md

   - User more than une mock in a single test.
   - Use both stubs and mocks in a single test.
   - Assert specific call orders or exact string matches when it isn't required.

+### Independency and Isolation
+- Test should not be dependent on each other.